sbhavy/sbhavy.github.io/_pages/about.md

 I am a first-year CS PhD student at the [National University of Singapore](https://www.comp.nus.edu.sg/).

-My research interest lies in [Cooperative AI](https://forum.effectivealtruism.org/topics/cooperative-ai-1).
+My research interest lies in [Cooperative AI](https://forum.effectivealtruism.org/topics/cooperative-ai-1), incorporating ideas from *Bayesian inference*, *game theory*, and *multi-agent reinforcement learning*.

 Particularly, I am curious about understanding and developing *cooperative infrastructures* for settings that involve self-interested agents.

 To that end, I seek to answer the following research questions.